torbenm/tnet/README.md

 # TNET

 Some easy neural network implementations in c.
+Memory management is terrible currently, but does not yet matter at the current sizes of models.

 ## Dependencies